Gastric Banding Surgery Post Operative DietRon Elli, Ph.D.2023-11-28T18:01:27+00:00

-Just as it is critical to follow a diet as directed by a patient’s surgeon and surgery center before surgery, adherence to a post-operative diet is equally important.
-The time immediately following surgery is a time for scar tissue to form around the band that has been placed.
+The gastric band is positioned to create a small pouch stomach with a small capacity.
+Adherence to a post-operative diet is crucial to give adequate time for healing.
+The time immediately following surgery is to allow scar tissue to form around the band that has been placed.
 This healing process ensures correct positioning.

 The band does limit the amount of food the stomach pouch can hold, but the patient is still in control of what kinds of foods are consumed.
 Eating improper food during the post-op period can cause damage.
 The stomach muscles during digestion squeeze and churn to break down food during the process.
 These actions place stress and pressure on the band and sutures placed during surgery.

 Starts day of surgery and should last 5-7 days

 For 5-7 days after Gastric Band surgery, you will need to follow a clear liquid diet.
 The purpose of this phase is to allow for healing time and to stay hydrated.
 Dehydration is the most common reason for hospital readmission, so consuming at least 48oz a day is very important.
 During this phase, you should drink about 1 teaspoon at a time, using a measuring spoon or the screw cap of a water bottle.
 Wait 60 seconds between each sip.
 It is important to drink slow, small sips.
 It is important to get in at least 2oz every hour.